 In our school, the academics and the administrators are passionate about delivering a friendly environment and consistently supporting students to achieve their utmost best.
 Our aspiration is to come together with students and enhance your learning experience through establishing the importance of regular attendance, communication with tutors and administrators as well as timely coursework submission.
 Our goal is to assist students to achieve their goals beyond a computing degree.

 I hope you find the information you require and gain a better understanding of our activities.
 Should you have any questions, my team and I are always available to speak to you.

 Dr Harin Sellahewa

-Interim Dean of School of Computing
+Dean of Computing

 In the current competitive IT job market, in-depth knowledge in specialised areas of computing is increasingly in demand.
 Our taught Undergraduate and Master’s degree programmes are designed to answer this market need.
 Our aim is to provide teaching, learning, research and scholarship in the fields of computer science and information systems within a friendly and informal environment.
 Our professional academic staff are academically and practically well experienced in teaching the concepts of the main aspects of computer science.
 They work very hard to reflect the new technologies and updates across all taught courses.

 - Fast track undergraduate education in two years.

 - Small study groups and personal attention in a friendly teaching and learning environment.